Hilton Head, SC

-Our trip will start bright and early on Saturday, March 6th for the 8 hour drive to Hilton Head, South Carolina!
+Our trip will start bright and early on Saturday, March 5th for the 8 hour drive to Hilton Head, South Carolina!
 We will be using site leaders’ cars for transportation to and from Charlottesville, as well as any excursions.
-Saturday, March 13th, is our return date.
-We’ll be staying in an Airbnb condo with a kitchen, showers, and access to the beach (!!).
-We’ll be able to make breakfast, pack lunches, and have group dinners both at home and around town.
+We will return on Saturday, March 12th.
+Our lodging is provided by Habitat for Humanity, so we’ll be staying in a condo with a kitchen, showers, and access to the beach (!!).
+We will be able to make breakfast, pack lunches, and have group dinners.

-Although we will be building houses with Habitat for Humanity, don’t worry — no previous construction skills are required!
-Be prepared to get a little dirty and learn on the fly.
-Our shifts will start early and can be strenuous, but hard work pays off when it benefits a fantastic and deserving community like Hilton Head.
-And if that isn't enough to convince you, Hilton Head has a great food scene!
+We will be building houses with Habitat for Humanity, but don’t worry — no previous construction skills are required!
+Be prepared to get a little dirty and learn a lot of new skills.

-Hilton Head Island’s beautiful beaches have made it one of America’s most popular vacation destinations.
-However, the region’s booming tourism industry has resulted in social and economic disparities between wealthy visitors and native islanders, beginning in the early 18th century with the first slaves coming from West Africa.
-The expansion of large resorts and gated communities, as well as the annual dangers of hurricane season, threaten not only the community’s ongoing housing crisis but the incredible environmental diversity that Hilton Head harbors.
+Hilton Head Island’s beautiful beaches and unique environment have made it one of America’s most popular vacation destinations.
+However, the region’s booming tourism industry has resulted in huge social and economic disparities between wealthy visitors and native islanders — some of whom have lived in Hilton Head since before the Civil War.
+The expansion of large resorts and gated communities, coupled with the annual dangers of hurricane season, contributes to the community’s ongoing housing crisis.